ammarhakim/gkyl/doc/DataStruct.md

   `numComponents` field can be used to determine the number of components in the vector.

+`field:getDataPtrAt(k)`
+: Get a raw pointer to field components at location `k`.
+The value of `k` must be determined by the indexer returned by the `indexer()` object.
+Note this returns a pointer to the underlying raw memory location and hence must by indexed starting with 0.
+In general, this is not a safe method to use, but is provide to make interacting with C easier.

 `field:fill(k, ptr)`
 : Sets a pointer to field components at location `k`.
 The `ptr` must be created by a previous `field:get(0)` call, and the value of `k`